dpurgin/qtorm/README.md

  |----- main.cpp
 ```

-The contents of `myproject.pro` should be as follows:
+The contents of `myproject.pro` should be:

 ```qmake
 TEMPLATE = subdirs